logicalperson0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14 The file 100-decimal_to_hexadecimal converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL

 15 The file 101-rot13 is a script that encodes and decodes text using the rot13 encryption.

+16 The file 102-odd is script that prints every other line from the input, starting with the first line